 The resort is self-catering however there is a restaurant on site for those who don’t feel like cooking.
 There’s a convenience store that sells basic necessities too.

 We only spent two nights here due to time constraints, but could easily have stayed for a week.
-Dikhololo Resort promises a fun-filled, affordable family getaway in a beautiful bushveld setting, just under two hours away from Johannesburg, and after having been there, it’s easy to see why it’s such a popular choice for so many.
+Dikhololo Resort promises a fun-filled, affordable family getaway near Johannesburg in a beautiful bushveld setting.
+After having been there, it’s easy to see why it’s such a popular choice for so many.

 Good to know